m0hssn/ADEP/README.md

 # ADEP: A Novel Approach Based on Discriminator-Enhanced Encoder-Decoder Architecture for Accurate Prediction of Adverse Effects in Polypharmacy

 Unanticipated drug-drug interactions (DDIs) present a substantial risk of severe bodily harm, underscoring the critical need for predicting adverse effects in polypharmacy.
-This paper introduces ACAE, a novel approach that integrates a discriminator and an encoder-decoder model to address data sparsity and enhance feature extraction accuracy.
+This paper introduces ADEP, a novel approach that integrates a discriminator and an encoder-decoder model to address data sparsity and enhance feature extraction accuracy.